rsehmbi/greenfoodtracker/README.md

 to hydroelectric.

-Despite these efforts at the governmental level, at the current pace of change, it is unlikely we will meet the 2020 target

-.
-What else can we do to mitigate climate change?
+Despite these efforts at the governmental level, at the current pace of change, it is unlikely we will meet the 2020 target.What else can we do to mitigate climate change?
 Aside from taking transit, is there anything else we can do as individuals?

-The carbon impact of food
-Food is generally under-reported as a source of CO2e.
+The carbon impact of Food is generally under-reported as a source of CO2e.
 For instance in Europe, agriculture contributes to 10% of the carbon footprint.
 In particular, ruminants such as sheep and cows produce methane through enteric fermentation (i.e. they pass gas) and produce more CO2e than other types of animals.
 According to the European Commission, the vast majority of methane emissions (85%) come from ruminants’ digestion.

 A Low Carbon Diet

 There are 2.46 million people living in the Metro Vancouver area, and about 90% of them eat food that are relatively high in CO2e (i.e., are non-vegetarian).
 If each of those people, for instance, reduced beef/lamb from 35% to 10% and instead ate chicken, Vancouver could save 900,000 to 1 million tonnes of CO2e per year.

 Green Food Challenge

 In this project, we aim to raise awareness and promote behaviour change by running the Green Food Challenge.
 In this challenge, people install a mobile application to learn how much their diet produces in terms of CO2e, and discover how much CO2e they (and their